Chromeninja/VRZoneCheckIn_GoogleSheet/docs/📄 docs/Sheet-Structure.md

 # Google Sheet Structure for VR Zone Group Check-In System

 The VR Zone Group Check-In System uses a Google Sheet with multiple tabs to manage and track attendee check-ins, games, VR space assignments, and more.
-Below is an overview of the key sheets, including the **Waitlist Sheet** you've requested.
+Below is an overview of the key sheets, including the **Waitlist Sheet** and the corrected **Legal Sheet** structure.

 ## 1. **VRSpaces Sheet**